pez2k/BinaryPatcher/README.md

 `b` - Move cursor backwards.
 Requires one argument denoting the distance in bytes.

+`p` - Find a pattern match, moving to the start of the first match at or after the cursor position.
+Requires one or more arguments denoting the byte values to find, in order.
+The following tokens are accepted as single byte wildcards: `?`, `??`, `*`, `**`.

 `w` - Write, overwriting bytes at cursor position.
 Requires one or more arguments denoting the byte values to write, in order.

 `z` - Zero bytes from the cursor position onwards.
 Requires one argument denoting the number of bytes to set to zero.